folio-org/docs/content/en/docs/Settings/Settings_data_export/settings_data_export.md

 ### Editing an export job profile

+Note: Once a job profile has been used for a data export job, it cannot be edited or deleted.

 1. In the **Job profiles** pane, find the profile you want to edit and select it.
 2. In the **export job profile details** window, click **Actions \> Edit**.